livnoni/IOT_project/README.md

 #####  OUR SOLUTION
 Our solution is a smart home system.
 With Android devices, voice commands will be given by the users.
-The commands will transfer to NodeJS server in the localhost of your home network.
+The commands will be transfer to NodeJS server in the local network.
-The node server will transfer tasks to the smart agents, such as a IR blaster(Orvibo) that communicate with IR devices, a selenium server that will perform a variety of automated actions on the web and more.
+The node server will transfer tasks to the smart agents, such as a IR blaster(Orvibo) that communicate with IR devices, a selenium server that will perform a variety of automated actions on the web and more...
 It is important to emphasize that the users will install an Android application that continuously listens to voice commands around the house (without any user interaction).
-In addition the voice command will be saved in the server for further learning and automations
+In addition the voice command will be saved in the server for further learning and automation actions

-##### The project contains two main folders:
+##### The project contains two main components:
  - Android application
  - Node server

-The Android application makes continuous Speech Recognition in the bacground, The Android application works at offline real time converting sound to text using google RecognitionListener class.
+The Android application works offline and makes continuous Speech Recognition in the background, real time converting sound to text using google RecognitionListener library.
-In addition the application send post request to the desire ip with the content of the speach that have been converted into text.
+In addition the application send HTTP requests to the server with the content of the speech that have been converted into text.

-The node server gets the data from the Android application, It ave the data and it analyze the data.
+The node server gets the data from the Android application to analyze the data.

-If the server 'understand' the order then it makes te orders.
+If the server 'understand' the command, it executes it.